 Health

 We promise that we have fully disclosed any special needs of the student (including but not limited to any medical, physical, learning or psychological needs).
 Where any disclosed special needs change or where any special needs arise, we agree to notify the School immediately.
+We will, on an ongoing basis, provide to the College copies of medical reports or developmental assessments, such as reports from paediatricians, psychologists, speech therapists, occupational therapists, or other professionals, pertaining to the student’s development.
 We also agree to complete the student’s medical form accurately and provide annual updates for the School.

 If the student is ill or injured, necessitating urgent hospital and/or medical treatment (for example injections, blood transfusions, surgery) and if we are not readily available to authorise such treatment, we authorise the Principal or, in the Principal’s absence, a responsible member of the School staff, to give the necessary authority for such treatment.

+We acknowledge that the student may be prevented from attending the School premises because of disease at the School or in the community and/or the student’s immunisation status of the student or if the student is ill.

 Privacy